fergalmoran/disco-hue/README.md

 ### Installation

-Create a virtual env and install dependencies
+Create a virtual env and install the dependencies

 ```sh
 $ virtualenv <env>